Policy Manual

 1. A principal receiving a challenge to the use of a specific resource, is first to attempt to resolve the issue informally, by:

-4. providing the challenger with a copy of the division policy on Learning Resources: Challenges to - and a copy of the Request for Reconsideration of Learning Resources form (Appendix I).
+1.4. providing the challenger with a copy of the division policy on Selection of Teaching and Learning Resources and a copy of the Request for Reconsideration of Learning Resources form (Appendix I).

 2. Upon receipt of a formal written challenge of a learning resource, the principal is to respond in a timely way.
 The principal is responsible to:

-4. receive a written report from the committee and discuss it with the challenger and
+2.4. receive a written report from the committee and discuss it with the challenger; and

-5. provide the division’s policy on appeals to the challenger if he/she is dissatisfied with the formal reconsideration and wishes to appeal the decision of the school to the Superintendent of Schools.
+2.5. provide the division’s policy on appeals to the challenger if they are dissatisfied with the formal reconsideration and wishes to appeal the decision of the school to the Superintendent of Schools.

 3. The reconsideration committee is to deliberate using these guidelines: